Task 2 Data

 - <SCENE_ID>_hr.csv - the audio-aligned 6 DOF head track

 The headtracking has been carefully aligned with the audio recordings.
 The csv files have six columns: TX, TY, TZ, RX, RY and RZ.
 (TX, TY, TZ) are the locations of the head with respect to the tracker origin.
 (RX, RY, RZ) is the rotation of the head with respect to a level, forward facing head.
-The angles are stored in radians in `helical' form, i.e. they represent a vector which whose direction is the axis of rotation and whose magnitude is the size of the rotation in radian.
+The angles are stored in radians in `helical' form, i.e. they represent a vector whose direction is the axis of rotation and whose magnitude is the size of the rotation in radian.
 The figure below plots the raw RX, RY and RZ data for three different scenes.
 Note, the helical representation makes interpretation a little difficult, but broadly speaking RY is the head turning left to right, RX is the head tipping up and down and RZ is the head tilting.

 The headtracking data is provided for both the training and development data set and will be provided for optional use during evaluation as well.